 Wernicke-Korsakoff syndrome is a brain disorder due to vitamin B1 (thiamine) deficiency.

-Wernicke encephalopathy and Korsakoff syndrome are different conditions that often occur together.
+Wernicke encephalopathy and Korsakoff syndrome are not different conditions.
+They are different stages of the same disease process.
 Both are due to brain damage caused by a lack of vitamin B1.

 Lack of vitamin B1 is common in people who have alcohol use disorder.
 It is also common in people whose bodies do not absorb food properly (malabsorption).
 This can sometimes occur with a chronic illness or after weight-loss (bariatric) surgery.

-Korsakoff syndrome, or Korsakoff psychosis, tends to develop as Wernicke symptoms go away.
+Korsakoff syndrome tends to develop after symptoms of Wernicke encephalopathy go away.
 Wernicke encephalopathy causes brain damage in lower parts of the brain called the thalamus and hypothalamus.
-Korsakoff psychosis results from permanent damage to areas of the brain involved with memory.
+Korsakoff syndrome results from permanent damage to areas of the brain involved with memory.